ALPHANSO: Open-Source Modeling of ($\alpha$,n) Neutron Source Terms: Data

 Parvu et al. provide updated, measurement-validated re-evaluations of light-element ($\alpha$,n) yields using a modified SOURCES-4A framework, correcting several known discrepancies in JENDL-5 for these nuclei, particularly in the $\alpha$-energy region relevant to U/Th decay chains.
 Their optimized cross sections reproduce thick-target neutron-yield benchmarks more accurately than JENDL-5 for C, Mg, Al, and Si, improving fidelity in homogeneous ($\alpha$,n) source calculations.
 ALPHANSO defaults to the Parvu et al. data for these target nuclides.

 In comparison, SOURCES-4C uses experimental data collected at the time of release, and GNASH \cite{osti_6893289} calculations are used for isotopes without experimental data.
-Table~\ref{tab:data-sources} provides the data source for all target nuclides available in SOURCES-4C, as well as all targets for which JENDL data is available in ALPHANSO.
-In ALPHANSO, all stable nuclides not listed in this table use TENDL.
+Table~\ref{tab:data-sources} provides the data source for all target nuclides available in SOURCES-4A, as well as all targets for which JENDL data is available in ALPHANSO.
+In ALPHANSO, all stable nuclides not listed in this table use TENDL, generated with TALYS default parameters.

 A comparison between ENDF/B-VIII.1, JENDL-5, TENDL-2023, SOURCES-4A, and SOURCES-4C ($\alpha$,n) cross sections for several important target nuclides is provided in \cref{fig:an_xs}.
 As seen in the figure, TENDL-2023 data lack fine structure and are evaluated at fewer points than JENDL-5, ENDF/B-VIII.1, SOURCES-4A, or SOURCES-4C.
-We note that using TENDL-2023 data may sometimes give inaccurate results, particularly for neutron emission spectra, due to the lack of resonance structure in TENDL-2023.
+This reflects a property of the TENDL-2023 distributed library itself: because TENDL provides pre-evaluated cross sections for thousands of nuclides, the ($\alpha$,n) data are tabulated on a coarse energy grid (typically $\sim$0.5 MeV steps) without the resonance structure that appears in more targeted evaluations such as JENDL-5.\footnote{ALPHANSO uses these library files directly via linear interpolation between tabulated points; we find that even using TALYS with a finer energy grid, the results are nearly identical.} Importantly, the discrepancy between TENDL-2023 and other evaluations is not only a resolution issue: even at energies where TENDL-2023 provides data points, the cross section magnitudes themselves differ significantly from JENDL-5, ENDF/B-VIII.1, and experimental benchmarks, reflecting the limitations of TALYS default nuclear model parameters for ($\alpha$,n) reactions at these energies.
+We note that these limitations may give inaccurate results, particularly for neutron emission spectra, and for this reason ALPHANSO defaults to JENDL-5 or ENDF/B-VIII.1 data where available, falling back to TENDL-2023 only for nuclides not covered by those libraries.